larmbuster/cac-with-ansible/README.md

 # Compliance as Code with Ansible

-Simple playbooks showing how CAT 1 STIG findings can be remediated using Ansible.
+Simple playbooks showing how CAT 1 STIG findings and other cybersecurity issues can be remediated using Ansible.

 Python script for finding unique STIG IDs